Initial Semantics for Reduction Rules: Signatures, models, initiality

 where here and later we omit the context argument $X$ and the sort argument $t$.
-By \autoref{lem:useful_lemma_typed} the goal is equivalent to
+By Lemma \ref{lem:useful_lemma_typed} the goal is equivalent to

-Let $R$ be a representation of $(\Sigma,A)$.
-We continue by proving \autoref{eq:sigma_a_alt_typed} for $R$.
-The half--equations $\alpha$ and $\gamma$ are natural transformations.
-The fact that $i_R$ is the carrier of a morphism of $(S,\Sigma)$--representations from $\Delta\init{\Sigma}$ to $R$ allows to rewrite the goal as
+Let $R$ be a model of $(\Sigma,A)$.
+We continue by proving the statement of Display \ref{eq:sigma_a_alt_typed} for $R$.
+The half-equations $\alpha$ and $\gamma$ are natural transformations from $U$ to $V$; since $i_R$ is the carrier of a morphism of $(S,\Sigma)$-models from $\Delta\init{\Sigma}$ to $R$, we can thus rewrite the goal as

 which is true since $R$ satisfies $A$.